Matisyahu: Family

 Matisyahu met NYU film student Tahlia (née Silverman) when she interviewed him for a documentary about men and women not touching each other.
 They were set up by Rabbi Dov Yonah Korn, NYU's Chabad rabbi, and they married in August 2004.
 Together they have sons Laivy (2005), Shalom, and Menachem Mendel (2011), likely in homage to Rabbi Menachem Mendel Schneerson.
 In a 2014 interview, Matisyahu confirmed that he had divorced his wife "about a year ago."

 Matisyahu also fathered his first daughter in 2014 with longtime friend Toma Danley.
 The baby was born in Portland, OR, while he was on tour with Adel Tawil in Germany.
 The newborn was diagnosed with a rare heart defect, underwent three open-heart surgeries at 1, 3, and 9 years old, and has reportedly fully recovered.
 She has lived with her mother in Portland, OR since birth.
 Matisyahu and Danley met in 1997 while he was attending the wilderness program in Bend, OR.
 Matisyahu and Toma have shared parenting responsibilities over the years.

-Matisyahu met Talia Dressler when she was 18 years old the two became engaged on April 20, 2019.
+Matisyahu met Talia Dressler when she was 18 years old; the two became engaged on April 20, 2019.
 They were married in a private wedding ceremony held in Matisyahu's backyard on May 19, 2019.
 They have one daughter born in 2020 and a son born in 2022.

 His firstborn son Laivy Miller started his own music career in 2022.
 The same year, Miller joined his father's summer tour across the US.
-Miller released various singles in 2023 and his first EP on November 2024.
+Miller released various singles in 2023 and his first EP in November 2024.